RandWhyTheQAGuy/aegis-protocol/README.md

-**Aegis Protocol** a complete, composable security protocol designed from the ground up for autonomous AI agent systems, that provides:
+**Aegis Protocol** is a complete, composable security protocol designed from the ground up for autonomous AI agent systems.
+It solves for the following items:

 1. Cryptographically verifiable AI agent identity with granular capability constraints.